zunayn/carpet_auction/README.md

 ### ***How to Use***:

-- The program starts with a clean state, so you wil have to add carpets to the inventory manually, as well as create the bidders manually in the lifetime of the program.
+- The program starts with a clean state, so you wil have to add carpets to the inventory, as well as the bidder, manually.

-- This is achieved by logging into the Admin dashboard(kind of), and adding the carpets to the inventory thereafter.
-Then, you have to create the Bidders separately and then bid on the carpets from the Bidder Menu/dashboard.
+- Do this by logging in as an admin, and then adding carpets.
+Bidders can be generally added using the program's interface.

 ***This is a project I made to measure my Object Oriented Design skills,